intechstudio/grid-documentation/docs/guides/guide/how-to-grid-editor/4-button.md

 # Button modes explained

-The button events can be found on most Grid controllers.
+The button Events can be found on most Grid controllers.
 Buttons have the following modes:
-- Momentary (default), sends a value 127 on press, and value 0 on release
+- **Momentary** (default), sends a value 127 on press, and value 0 on release
-- Toggle, sends a value 127 on press, and value 0 on press again
+- **Toggle**, sends a value 127 on press, and value 0 on press again
-- X-step toggle, sends value based on the step number on each press, 3-step will send 0, 42, 84, 126
+- **X-step toggle**, sends value based on the step number on each press, 3-step will send 0, 42, 84, 126

 You can check out the button [wiki article here](/wiki/actions/element-settings/button-mode).

-Let's add an **Button Mode** action block to the *init* event of the button control element.
-We could put it onto the *button* event as well, but pay attention to the order of execution on an action chain.
+Let's add an **Button Mode** Action block to the *init* event of the button control element.
+We could put it onto the *button* event as well, but pay attention to the order of execution on an Action chain.
 :::note
-The button event, and button presses are applicable for button control elements and encoders as well.
+The button Event, and button presses are applicable for button control elements and encoders as well.
 When we mention button interaction, the control element can be either a button or an encoder.
 :::
 <ImageLightbox imageSrc={button_mode_init} citation={"Add the button mode "} styling={'w-4/5 object-contain'}/>

 ## Button state vs. button value

-Selecting different steps in the **Button Mode** action will change the calculated steps which can be read from the `self:button_value()`.
+Selecting different steps in the **Button Mode** Action will change the calculated steps which can be read from the `self:button_value()`.

 The `button_value()` will always represent the current *value* of the button.
 The *pressed* and *released* states can be checked with the `button_state()` function.